Light Mode

 Mitch Albom

-Mitch Albom is an author known for writing stories that explore human connections and spirituality.
-In his book “The Five People You Meet in Heaven,” the story follows Eddie, an amusement park maintenance worker who dies in an accident.
+In “The Five People You Meet in Heaven,” Albom tells the story of Eddie, an elderly amusement park maintenance worker who dies in an accident on his birthday.

 2. 2